Zvezdan Terzić

 Zvezdan Terzić (Serbian Cyrillic: Звездан Терзић; born 21 May 1966) is a Serbian football administrator and former player.
 He currently serves as the general director for Red Star Belgrade of the Serbian SuperLiga.

 Immediately after ending his playing career in 1997, he became involved with OFK Beograd in administrative role as the club's director.
 In January 2005, he became the president of Serbian Football Association (FSS), an organization that has in July 2006, after Montenegrin secession, become the country's top football governing body.
 He resigned the post in March 2008 amid controversy.

 After being on the run from law since March 2008 following an arrest warrant issued for him in Serbia where he's charged with embezzlement and fraud in regards to transfers of OFK Beograd players, Terzić turned himself in to Serbian authorities on 11 November 2010.
 During this time, he was widely believed to have been hiding in Montenegro where he has many personal ties and connections.

 In 2014, despite facing trial for fraud and embezzlement, Terzić was appointed general manager of the Red Star Belgrade football club.

 Early life

 Of Montenegrin origin, Terzić was born in Titov Vrbas, SR Serbia, SFR Yugoslavia.

 Playing career

 Terzić played for AIK Bačka Topola and OFK Beograd (1989–1996) before transferring to Kastoria during the 1996–97 Greek Alpha Ethniki season where he finished out his playing career.

 Administrative career

 Simultaneously with playing Terzić also pursued his education, earning a degree in economics from the University of Belgrade in 1995.
-Later, he got a master's degree from Braća Karić University.
+After his master's degree, he obtained the title of Doctor of Science on the topic "The influence of leaders on transformational changes in sports".